 American Academy of Dermatology.
 “Acne comes of age earlier.”
 News release issued August 2, 2013.
 Last accessed April 28, 2017.

 American Academy of Dermatology.
 “Acne by the numbers.”
 In: Burden of Skin Disease.
-Last accessed April 28, 2017.Tags: Acne, Acne Scars
+Last accessed April 28, 2017.Tags: ~All Topics, Acne, Acne Scars